-Extracellular tRNA synthetase biology represents a newly discovered set of potential physiological modulators and potential therapeutic intervention points.
+Extracellular tRNA synthetase biology represents a novel set of potential physiological modulators and therapeutic targets.

-aTyr is engaged in the discovery and development of innovative medicines using its knowledge of these newly discovered pathways in immunology effected by extracellular tRNA synthetases.
+aTyr has built and intellectual property portfolio covering >300 protein compositions derived from all 20 tRNA synthetase genes, and is engaged in the discovery and development of potential first-in-class medicines based on newly discovered pathways effected by extracellular tRNA synthetases.

 Click here to read more about tRNA synthetase biology: Publications